C3n7ral051nt4g3ncy/cURL_for_OSINT/README.md

 # What exactly does cURL do?
-I am certainly no cURL expert and it's quite difficult giving an exact explanation so I will try and give the most basic and simple explanation. curl means `client URL` and you already know from above that it's a command line tool, and it's basically a tool that permits/enables data transfer over many network protocols (HTTPS, HTTP, FTP, it also support SSL Certificates).
-The tool communicates with a web server with a URL and tells the server the data to be sent or received.
+I am certainly no cURL expert and it's quite difficult giving an exact explanation so I will try and give the most basic and simple explanation. curl means `client URL` and you already know from above that it's a command line tool, it's basically a tool that permits/enables data transfer over many network protocols (HTTPS, HTTP, FTP, it also support SSL Certificates).
+The tool communicates with a web server with a URL and tells the server the data to be sent or received.(Yes you read that correctly, **the tool can do both**)

 # Installation
 I simply installed cURL with [Homebrew](https://formulae.brew.sh/formula/curl)